Independence Day All-American Baked Beans

 June 09, 2015

-Categories: Comfort Food, Dinner, Side Dishes, Beans, New England, North American, Budget-Friendly, Cooking For A Crowd, Easy/Beginner Cooking, Make-Ahead, Entertaining, July 4th, Potluck, Summer, Winter, Dutch Oven, Oven Bake, Stove Top, Gluten-Free, High Fiber, No Eggs, Make it from scratch, Kidney Beans, Sugar more
+Categories: Side Dishes, Beans, New England, July 4th, Potluck, Oven Bake, Gluten-Free, High Fiber, No Eggs, Kidney Beans, Sugar, more

 "I've been making these baked beans for a long time.
 A friend of mine who normally hosts a 4th of July cookout, always asks that I bring these babies.
 It has always gone over very well due to the fact that these are scrumptious in flavor and really the best baked beans I've had.
 Much, much, much better than the best brand of canned baked beans.
 If you follow the recipe, you will surely achieve great results.
 Source: from one of my favorite cookbooks and cooks Julee Rosso and Sheila Lukins (The New Basics)"